 For network slice admission control of roaming UEs for maximum number of UEs per network slice and/or maximum number of PDU Sessions per network slice managed by the VPLMN, the following principles shall be used:

+- Each S-NSSAI in the HPLMN that is subject to NSAC is mapped to corresponding S-NSSAI in VPLMN subject to NSAC, depending on VPLMN operator's policy and the configuration.

 - A NSACF in the VPLMN is configured with the maximum number of allowed roaming UEs per mapped S-NSSAI in the HPLMN for each S-NSSAI in the HPLMN that is subject to NSAC.
+The NSACF registers the corresponding S-NSSAI in VPLMN in NRF.

 - A NSACF in the VPLMN is configured with the maximum number of allowed PDU Sessions in LBO mode per mapped S-NSSAI in the HPLMN for each S-NSSAI in the HPLMN that is subject to NSAC.
+The NSACF registers the corresponding S-NSSAI in VPLMN in NRF.

-- For the maximum number of UEs per network slice admission control, the AMF triggers a request to a NSACF in the VPLMN to perform network slice admission control.
+- For the maximum number of UEs per network slice admission control, the AMF triggers a request to a NSACF in the VPLMN to perform network slice admission control according to the corresponding S-NSSAI in the VPLMN which is configured for NSAC.
 The NSACF in the HPLMN is not involved.

-- For the maximum number of PDU Sessions per network slice admission control in the LBO roaming case, the SMF triggers a request to a NSACF in the VPLMN to perform network slice admission control.
+- For the maximum number of PDU Sessions per network slice admission control in the LBO roaming case, the SMF triggers a request to a NSACF in the VPLMN to perform network slice admission control according to the corresponding S-NSSAI in the VPLMN which is configured for NSAC.
 The NSACF in the HPLMN is not involved.

 ‐ The AMF or SMF (in LBO roaming case) in the VPLMN provide both the S-NSSAI in the VPLMN and the corresponding mapped S-NSSAI in the HPLMN to the NSACF in the VPLMN.
 The NSACF in the VPLMN performs NSAC for both S-NSSAI in the VPLMN and the corresponding mapped S-NSSAI in the HPLMN based on the SLA between the VPLMN and the HPLMN.